Key Takeaways

 Depending on the sensitivity of your cargo, you can choose between the two container types to determine which suits your business needs.
 If your shipments require temperature regulation, a reefer container is the ideal choice.
 For non-perishable cargo, a dry container provides an economical and efficient solution.

-Looking for the right shipping container?
-Explore MGS Offshore’s selection today!
+Looking for the right offshore reefer container?

 Business Director